Guacam-Ole/Gassimeter/README.md

 The application uses the OpenWeather API to fetch hourly rain forecasts.
 The free tier includes:
 - **1,000 API calls per day**
-- Rate limit considerations for continuous operation

 **Important**: With the default 2-minute interval, running 24/7 will make approximately 720 calls per day, which is within the free tier limit.
-However, to stay well within limits and account for any retries or additional calls, consider using an interval of 2 minutes or higher.
+If you want to reduce the interval make sure you set a limit at WeatherApi.
+One Call per minute is **above** the free tier when running 24h.

 ## Getting Started